-Group online calendar, spreadsheets, poster on wall or a payroll operations platform.
+Shared calendar, spreadsheets, poster on wall or a dedicated payroll operations platform.

-Using a payroll operations platform like Paytools gives stakeholders access to a shared online calendar and schedule list, so everyone can see upcoming deadlines and activities in one place.
+Using a payroll operations platform like Paytools not only gives stakeholders access to a shared online calendar and work schedule, it also enables the ability to see completed and incomplete activities.